fenago/cassandra/labs/md/lab2_database.md

 To ensure your database is performing optimally and to gain insights into your data operations, it's crucial to monitor and analyze various metrics within DataStax Astra.
-This addendum will guide you through the process of viewing key metrics related to your namespaces, keyspaces, collections, and tables in Astra.
+This addendum will guide you through the process of viewing key metrics in Astra.
 These metrics will help you better understand the health, performance, and usage patterns of your database.

 #### Step 1: Accessing Database Metrics in Astra Portal